-Here’s our list of the best fly fishing podcasts around:
+Here’s our list of the best podcast options that are available today:

 On The Mend podcast, you’ll hear more fly fishing tips that you can shake your fly rod at.
 Presented by Joe Rotter and Red’s Fly Shop, it is one of the best podcasts out there.

-With a new episode each month, you can learn about everything from fishing in different seasons throughout the year, to the best dry flies and strategies for nymphing.
+With a new episode each month, you can learn about everything from fishing in different seasons throughout the year, to the top dry flies and strategies for nymphing.

-On the Mend, you’ll also find fishing reports, gear reviews, and informative Q&A sessions with questions sent in by listeners.
-Check out the episode on how to plan a great fly fishing trip for some inspiration for your next fly fishing excursion!
+On the Mend, you’ll also find reports, gear reviews, and informative Q&A sessions with questions sent in by listeners.
+Check out the episode on how to plan a great fly fishing trip for some inspiration for your next excursion!

 Anchored with April Vokey